Irlen® UK is pleased to be hosting the next Irlen International Conference in Manchester July 2019

-The conference will be open to members of the general public on Wednesday 17th & Saturday, July 20.
+The conference will also be open to members of the general public on Wednesday 17th & Saturday, July 20th.

-Marcelo Bernalo MEd. – Education research in Ecuador
+Marcelo Bernal MEd. – Education research in Ecuador

 Fritz Steiner - Visual impairment and Irlen

-The tickets for the conference do not include the dinner Saturday Eve this is a further £40
+The tickets for the conference do not include the dinner on Saturday Evening, this is a further £40

 For a Booking form please follow the link here-

 Manchester is the third-most visited city in the UK, after London and Edinburgh.
 It is notable for its architecture, culture, musical exports, media links, scientific and engineering output, social impact, sports clubs and transport connections.

 Manchester Liverpool Road railway station was the world's first inter-city passenger railway station; scientists first split the atom, developed the stored-program computer and produced graphene in the city.